19wh1a0591/Data-Structures-Lab/README.md

-This folder contains data structure programs of JNTUH R18 with solutions
+This file contains data structure programs of JNTUH R18 with solutions